Invasion HistoryFirst Non-native North American Tidal Record: 2000

 Invasion History on the West Coast:

-In 2022, Asian Mystery snails were sampled and genetically identified in the middle Sacramento river, upstream of Sacramto, All of the collected snails were identified as Hetrogen japonica (Abeyrathna et al. 2022).
-No specimens of Cipangopaludina chinensis were found in this river.
-Further genetic sampling will be needed to determine whether both species occur in the Delta (Abeyrathna et al. 2022),
+In 2022, Asian Mystery snails were sampled and genetically identified in the Hothouse Reservoir, in the middle Sacramento River basin, upstream of Sacramento, All of the collected snails were identified as Hetrogen japonica (Abeyrathna et al. 2022).
+No specimens of Cipangopaludina chinensis were found in this reservoir Further genetic sampling will be needed to determine whether both species occur in the Delta (Abeyrathna et al. 2022),

 Invasion History on the East Coast: